cloudant-labs/graphdb-slate/source/includes/api/_basics.md

 <script type="text/javascript" src="//cdnjs.cloudflare.com/ajax/libs/pouchdb/2.2.0/pouchdb.min.js"></script>
 ```

 [PouchDB](http://pouchdb.com/) is a JavaScript database that can sync with Cloudant, meaning you can make your apps offline-ready just by using PouchDB.
-For more info, see [our blog post](https://cloudant.com/blog/pouchdb) on PouchDB, or install it by including this in your app's HTML:
+For more info, see [our blog post](https://cloudant.com/blog/pouchdb) on PouchDB, or install it by including the PouchDB script in your app's HTML.

-PS: PouchDB is also available for Node.js: `npm install pouchdb`
+<aside class="notice">PouchDB is also available for Node.js: `npm install pouchdb`</aside>

 ### Python